mevdschee/php-crud-api/README.md

 # MySQL-CRUD-API

-Simple PHP script that adds a very basic API to a MySQL database (or MS SQL Server 2012 or higher).
+Simple PHP script that adds a very basic API to a MySQL InnoDB database (or MS SQL Server 2012 or higher).

 ## Requirements

-  - PHP 5.3 or higher with MySQLi enabled
+  - PHP 5.3 or higher with MySQLi or SQLSRV enabled
-  - Apache, Lighttpd or Nginx

 ## Installation